kartik-v/bootstrap-fileinput/README.md

 11. Upload action defaults to form submit.
 Supports an upload route/server action parameter for custom ajax based upload.
 12. Triggers JQuery events for advanced development.
 Events currently available are `filereset`, `fileclear`, `filecleared`, `fileloaded`, and `fileerror`.
 13. Disabled and readonly file input support.
 14. Size of the entire plugin is less than 6KB if gzipped.
-The minified assets are less than 19KB (about 16KB for the minified JS and 3KB for the minified CSS).
+The minified assets are less than 21KB (about 18KB for the minified JS and 3KB for the minified CSS).

+> **NEW:** With release v2.3.0, the plugin now supports preview of flash and video files.
+Flash video preview will require Shockwave flash to be installed and supported by the client browser.
+Videos will be previewed using the new HTML5 `video` tag.
+Note that browsers have limited support for the HTML5 `video` element including specific video formats (e.g. mp4, webm, ogg).
+The size of video files are recommended to be small (controlled through `maxFileSize` property) for not affecting your browser preview performance.
+You can copy a few files from the `examples` directory of this plugin repo, to test a few examples of flash and video files.

 ## Demo